 Once upon a time, there was a man who lived in a small hamlet.
 He was extremely indolent and lived a rather frivolous life.
 Due to his laziness, the village Chief gave him two sons to raise: fear and hardship.
 These two were rascals and instantly added disquietude to his life, making his usually preferred lackadaisical orientation to everything impossible.
 Hardship instantly brought difficulty into every possible situation, while fear always introduced anxiety.
 Consequently, the man always felt uneasy and oppressed with these two wretches around, preventing the lassitude that defined his erstwhile existence.
 The pressure of the discomfort his sons brought to his hitherto sluggish life instantly made him contemplate a plan to rid himself of these malcontents.
 He knew the village Chief would retract them if he could prove he led an active and productive life.
 So he hatched a plan.
 As he was a bachelor, he decided to pursue marriage with the coveted maiden “change”.

 For the next two weeks, he woke up betimes and, of all the male villagers, left his house earliest to work in the fields.
 He was also the last to return home.
 During his walk home, he would stop by two huts: the first is where change and her parents lived, and the second was where the village Chief resided.
-He would then present his profuse haul from the day of working as a gift.
+There he would present the fruits of his daily labor as a gift.
 His actions had threefold intentions: 1) to stay away as long as possible from fear and hardship at home; 2) to demonstrate he could take good care of change if she agreed to marry; and 3) to prove to the Chief he was being productive so he could retract the two sons.
-After weeks of hell at home, coupled with his daily ritual of extra exertion, change was impressed and agree to marry him.
-Overjoyed, he went home and knew it would only be a short time before he could discard these two rascal boys back to the village Chief.
-The next day, he walked to the large hut of the Chief with the damsel change and presented their engagement rings, with the resounding proclamation: “Chief, through my newly found productive life, change has chosen me.
+After weeks of tribulation at home, coupled with his daily extra exertions, change was impressed and agree to marry him.
+Overjoyed, he went home and knew it would only be a short time before he could return these two rascal boys to the village Chief.
+The next day, he walked to the large hut of the Chief with the damsel change and presented their engagement rings, with the announcement: “Chief, through my newly found productive life, change has chosen me.
 This is the declaration of our willingness to marry”.

-When we face hardship and fear, we often decide to change in the moment of misery.
-Making strides toward the promised land.
-But once this external hardship and fear is removed that caused the discomfort, we often slowly lapse back into old ways.
-Even before the permanent change is realized, with only the prospect of it in the offing.
-It is quite difficult to distinguish, based on our spiritual indolence, the genuineness to change just for change itself, versus the urge to change just to escape a distasteful set of circumstance.
-Both awaken a deep fervor and an urge to action.
-The difference is that one diminishes in intensity once the external pressure subsides.
-While the other continues consistently.
+When we face hardship and fear, we often decide to change in the moment of misery; making strides toward the promised land.
+But once this external hardship and fear is removed that caused the discomfort, we often slowly relapse into old ways even before the permanent change is realized.
+Thus we are experience only the beginnings of change.
+Based on our spiritual indolence it is quite difficult to distinguish between the genuineness to change just for change itself, versus the urge to change just to escape a distasteful set of circumstance.
+Both awaken a deep fervor and urge to action.
+But the difference is that one diminishes in intensity once the external pressure subsides, while the other continues consistently.
 When we slip back into old ways, we introduce suffering and make it harder on ourselves.

 ~Ikenna Q Ezealah